laere/Pomodoro/README.md

 Clicking a different timer will stop the current timer and start the clicked timer.

-When break timers are clicked multiplet times, setInterval countsdown faster.
+Prevent break timers being clicked multiplet times if active.